 Dynamic host configuration protocol (DHCP) is one of the most commonly implemented network services in today’s network environments.
 DHCP (Dynamic Host Configuration Protocol) is a network protocol that enables a server to automatically assign an IP address to a computer from a defined range of IP addresses.
 DHCP server is primarily used to automatically distribute critical IP configuration settings to network clients, eliminating the tedious and burdensome task of manually configuring hosts on TCP/IP-based networks.
 It also provides configuration information and interacts with other networking services such as domain name system (DNS), windows deployment services (Windows DS) and network access protection (NAP).

 Without DHCP service, you have to individually configure each network client with the correct internet protocol settings, including the IP address, the network’s subnet mask, the default gateway, and the DNS server address.
 These settings are necessary for the network clients to communicate within and outside their network locations.
 You have to repeat this manual configuration process any time you bring a new device to the network or you move one to a different subnet.

-Many organizations manage hundreds or thousands of network client devices, including smart phones, tablets, desktop computers, and laptops.
-The DHCP service helps to ensure that all network clients have correct configuration settings.
+Many organizations manage hundreds or thousands of network client devices, including smartphones, tablets, desktop computers, and laptops.
+The DHCP service helps to ensure that all network clients have the correct configuration settings.
 Eliminating fat fingers and other human errors that may occur when we have to enter the information manually.
-Network configuration changes can be updated on the DHCP server without having to change the information directly on each client computer.
+Network configuration changes can be updated on the DHCP server without having to change the information directly on each client’s computer.

 How To Configure DHCP Server